Let’s face it: it’s not always easy to report sexual harassment at work. No one wants to be the one pointing the finger.

 Step 1: Tell the Harasser to Stop

-One of the things that you’ll need to demonstrate if you end up making a sexual harassment report is that you communicated that the attention or behavior was unwanted.
+You’ll need to demonstrate that you communicated that the attention or behavior was unwanted.
 Firmly and directly telling the individual doing the harassment to stop will go a long way toward establishing a pattern of repeated behavior later, if necessary.
 If the situation is such that it does not feel safe to tell the individual directly, you should tell the individual’s supervisor instead.

 Step 2: Keep Documentation of the Incidents

 Keep a record of everything that happens.
 Keep a daily log of both the sexual harassment itself and your response (such as when you first told the offender to stop).
-Keep evidence in any form it might appear, including the following:
+Keep all evidence, including:

 - Electronic or paper correspondence with the harassing individual